epage/cargo-script-mvs/0000-cargo-script.md

   - It would be relatively easy to get this with `.cargo/config.toml` but doing so for rustup would require a new proxy that understands `cargo-eval`s CLI.
-  - This would also reduce unnecesary rebuilds when running a personal script (from `PATH`) in a project that has an unrelated `.cargo/config.toml`
+  - This would also reduce unnecessary rebuilds when running a personal script (from `PATH`) in a project that has an unrelated `.cargo/config.toml`

 # Future possibilities